NMM Research Group Capabilities

 SpaDE facility in the OSU Radiation Center

-The NMM group manages the metallographic preparation laboratory, located in Dearborn 001D including.
+The NMM group manages the metallographic preparation laboratory.
+Most equipment is located in Dearborn 212.
 This laboratory hosts a collection of sample preparation resources including:

 • Twin-Jet electropolisher for TEM samples